 Dropping/Withdrawing from a Course

 Courses dropped by the 100% refund deadline will not be reflected on the student record / transcript.
 Courses dropped after the 100% refund deadline will be shown as withdrawal (“W”) on the student record / transcript.
 Tuition refunds are calculated from the date on which the student completes a course change online.
 Notifying the instructor of your intent to drop, failing to attend class, or notifying University College by fax or phone is not considered an official withdrawal and may result in a failing grade and no tuition refund.
-For more information on how to drop a course, click here.
+Learn more on how to drop a course.

 Note: Washington University employees, students utilizing federal financial aid or employer tuition reimbursement, and students called to active military duty should contact us at (314-935-6701) before withdrawing from a course after the 100% refund deadline.
 There could be financial consequences to withdrawing.